Having strong and mobile shoulders is really important.

 Strength Exercises For Shoulders

-In this section, we are not going to discuss shoulder strength in general, but about exercises that will help you increase your strength and mobility at the same time.
+In this section, you won’t find exercises for shoulder strength in general, but rather exercises that will help you increase your strength and mobility at the same time.

 For exercises about general shoulder and scapula strength, you should check this post: